 Medical Editor: John P. Cunha, DO, FACOEP

-Implanon (etonogestrel) is used as contraception to prevent pregnancy.
-It is in the contraceptive drug class.
-Common side effects include nausea, stomach cramping/bloating, dizziness, headache, breast tenderness, acne, hair loss, weight gain, and vaginal irritation/discharge.
-Pain, bruising, numbness, infection, and scarring may occur at the site where the rod is placed.
+Implanon (etonogestrel) is a contraceptive used to prevent pregnancy.
+Common side effects of Implanon include nausea, stomach cramping/bloating/pain, dizziness, headache, mood changes, depression, breast tenderness or pain, acne, hair loss, weight gain, problems with contact lenses, sore throat, flu symptoms, back pain, nervousness, menstrual cramps, changes in menstrual periods, and vaginal irritation or discharge.
+Pain, bruising, numbness, infection, tingling, minor bleeding, and scarring may occur at the site where the rod is placed.

 The medicine in Implanon is contained in a small plastic rod that is implanted into the skin of your upper arm.
 The medicine dose is released slowly into the body.
 The rod can remain in place and provide continuous contraception for up to 3 years.
 Implanon may interact with phenylbutazone, modafinil, St. John's wort, antibiotics, seizure medicines, barbiturates, and HIV medicines.
 Tell your doctor all medications you are taking.
 Implanon should not be used during pregnancy.
 If you become pregnant or think you may be pregnant, inform your doctor immediately.
 A certain serious pregnancy problem (ectopic pregnancy) may be more likely if you become pregnant while using this product.
 Implanon passes into breast milk in small amounts.
 Consult your doctor before breast-feeding.

 Our Implanon Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.